Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Partial Semigroups of Closed and Semi-Open Segments

-The following example checks that semidirect products of pure finite and infinite segments yield the intended behaviour. \begin{example} \mbox{} \begin{enumerate} \item $(s_1,0)\sddot (s_2,0)= (s_1\odot s_2,0)$, whenever fusion $s_1 \odot s_2$ is defined.
-Hence the semidirect product of two finite segments is their fusion, as expected. \item $(0,t_1)\sddot (0,t_2)= (0,t_1)$, which is always defined, Hence the fusion of a first infinite segment with a second one yields simply the first segment.
-This is reasonable because one cannot fuse an infinite segment with any finite one. \item $(s,0)\sddot (0,t)=(0,s\circ t)$, whenever $s\circ t$ is defined.
-In this case the finite segment is fused with the infinite segment, as expected. \item $(0,t)\sddot (s,0)= (0,t)$, for the same reason as in (\ref{ex:seg-sdprod-inf-inf}). \item Finally, $(s_1,t_1)\sddot (s_2,t_2)$ is equal either to $(s_1\odot s_2,t_1)$ or to $(s_1\odot s_2,s_1\circ t_2)$ by selectivity. \end{enumerate} \end{example} Based on these calculations, it is even simpler to check that semidirect products of finite and infinite words in $X^\ast$ and $X^\omega$ model their compositions as expected.
+The following example checks that semidirect products of pure closed and semi-open segments yield the intended behaviour.
+[2] \begin{exa} \leavevmode \begin{enumerate} \item $(s_1,0)\sddot (s_2,0)= (s_1\odot s_2,0)$, whenever fusion $s_1 \odot s_2$ is defined.
+Hence, the semidirect product of two closed segments is their fusion, as expected. \item $(0,t_1)\sddot (0,t_2)= (0,t_1)$, which is always defined, Hence, the fusion of a first semi-open segment with a second one simply yields the first segment.
+This is reasonable because one cannot fuse a semi-open segment with any other one. \item $(s,0)\sddot (0,t)=(0,s\circ t)$, whenever $s\circ t$ is defined.
+In this case, the closed segment is fused with the semi-open segment, as expected. \item $(0,t)\sddot (s,0)= (0,t)$, for the same reason as in (\ref{ex:seg-sdprod-inf-inf}). \item Finally, $(s_1,t_1)\sddot (s_2,t_2)$ equals either $(s_1\odot s_2,t_1)$ or $(s_1\odot s_2,s_1\circ t_2)$ by selectivity. \end{enumerate} \end{exa}

+Based on these calculations, it is even simpler to check that semidirect products of finite and infinite words in $X^\ast$ and $X^\omega$ model their compositions as expected.